unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Aversion of Fire_**.
 If the golem takes fire damage, it has disadvantage on attack rolls and ability checks until the end of its next turn.

 **_Immutable Form_**.
-The golem is immune to any spell or effect that would alter its form.
+The golem is immune to any tek skill or effect that would alter its form.

-**_Lightning Absorption**_.
+**_Shock Absorption**_.
 Whenever the golem is subjected to lightning damage, it takes no damage and instead regains a number of hit points equal to the lightning damage dealt.

-**_Magic Resistance_**.
-The golem has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The golem has advantage on saving throws against tek skills and other tek effects.

-**_Magic Weapons_**.
-The golem’s weapon attacks are magical.
+**_Tek Weapons_**.
+The golem’s weapon attacks are tek.

 **Actions**